zth/rescript-relay/packages/rescript-relay/benchmarks/SIZE.md

 only 77–150 bytes in the combined gzip bundle before decoder costs; they were not adopted.
 Indexed callback arrays also produced a worse combined gzip result than keyed callback tables.
 The named version 2 protocol remains unchanged.

+## Final pass: omit redundant native-list hints

+A list instruction is unnecessary when there is no scalar/union/reference/opaque/ fragment operation at or below its path.
+The generic converter already traverses plain lists and normalizes nullability.
+The compiler now omits those hints.
+When this leaves an empty root plan, it emits the existing shared-converter call and omits the per-artifact plan and prepared handle as well.

+Required list depths are retained, including ancestors of special conversions;
+path comparisons use full segments, so `a_b` cannot be confused with `a.b`.
+Named input references remain explicit even when their target only needs normalization, because they can also unwrap input unions.
+Neither the protocol nor runtime code changes.

+Relative to compact callback IDs (`3a55220`), this saves another **1,765 minified bytes / 348 gzip bytes combined**, or **593 gzip bytes across separate bundles**.
+The final fixture bundles are smaller than original master by 1,254 gzip bytes combined and 712 gzip bytes separately, excluding the shared runtime and external dependencies as before. `results/size-pruned-lists.json` records the complete result.

+Compiler tests cover every retained operation boundary and omission of irrelevant siblings/ancestors.
+JS tests compare omitted versus explicit native-list hints to an independent evaluator at depths 1–3 in both nullable directions, including sparse arrays, option markers, and falsey values.
+The full mounted suite also uses the regenerated artifacts.
+More elaborate format compression was intentionally left out.